CKs-Technology-News/PrivacyTools/README.md

 - [Ntfy](https://ntfy.sh/) – Self-hostable app to send push notifications and files to Phone/Desktop.
 - [OnionShare](https://onionshare.org/) – An open source tool that lets you securely and anonymously share files, host websites, and chat with friends using the Tor network.
 - [Portal](https://github.com/jackyzha0/portal) – Zero-config peer-to-peer encrypted live folder syncing tool that respects your .gitignore.
+- [Netop](https://tycho.sytes.net/netop/) – A simple free (GPLv3) Russian cross-platform utility to transfer files over network.
 - [Nextcloud](https://nextcloud.com/) – The self-hosted productivity platform that keeps you in control.
+- [ProjectSend](https://www.projectsend.org/) – Share files with your clients from your own server.
 - [Retroshare](https://retroshare.cc/) – Retroshare is a free, open-sourced, secure, encrypted, anonymous, multi-platform application for securely sharing and communicating with trusted Friends in a global decentralized network.
 RetroShare provides file sharing, chat, messages, forums, channels and more.
-- [ProjectSend](https://www.projectsend.org/) – Share files with your clients from your own server.
+- [Seafile Server](https://seafile.com/) – Share files over your own server secure and easily.
-- [zend.to](https://zend.to/) – The safe, secure and completely free way to transfer large files around the Web.
+- [Zend](https://zend.to/) – The safe, secure and completely free way to transfer large files around the Web.

 ### [P2P based file-sharing](#p2p-based-file-sharng)